Somewhere

 good, the bad, and the in-between.
 That’s the reality of any relationship, because

+love hurts too much to be anything else.
 And as for me, I've had a prolific love that will stay with me forever.
 In the words of my literary hero F. Scott Fitzgerald: "There are all kinds of love in this world, but never the same love twice.”
 The best relationships are divine friendships, and I'm thankful for years of unparalleled laughter and unforgettable moments.
 Irrespective of past, present and future, that sentiment will stay with me forever.

 As Shakespeare once wrote: Time is very slow for those who wait, very fast for those who are scared, very long for those who lament, very short for those who celebrate.
 But for those who love…Time is eternal.